patricia-tirolla/Pandemic-Sound-/README.md

 - Overview
-   - This app offers a seamless interface for users to create, edit, and manage playlists effortlessly.
+   - This app offers a interface for users to create, edit, and manage playlists effortlessly.
 It also enables song searches and provides personalized recommendations based on their listening history.
 - Installation
    - npm i will suffice to install all the necessary dependencies.
-See # common errors for troubleshooting issues.
 - Features
    - Styling
        - Uniform styling throughout the page